Sign up for Funding Circle newsletter!

 There’s also the Small Business Administration.
 The SBA doesn’t make loans directly but it does guarantee business loans granted through partner lenders.

 There are several SBA loan programs to choose from but the most popular is the 7(a) program.
 Eligible businesses can borrow up to $5 million and rates are competitive.
 Personal guarantees and down payments are required for 7(a) loans.
 Lenders are also required to obtain collateral for loans if possible, though not having collateral isn’t necessarily an obstacle to getting a loan.

 One more option is equipment financing.
 This type of loan is specifically designed to help you purchase business equipment.
 The equipment is your collateral and it’s possible to have the loan terms structured to fit the equipment’s lifespan.

 As a business owner, you might be wearing twelve different hats on any given day, and you can’t afford to stop and wait on client payments.
 Funding Circle is here to deliver the cash flow financing options you need quickly, so you can focus on what’s important – growing your business.

 You can apply for a loan in just 10 minutes, and get the money in your bank account in as few as 5 days.
-Rates are competitive starting at just 4.99%, with borrowing limits up to $500,000 and terms ranging from 6 months to 5 years.
+Rates are competitive, with borrowing limits up to $500,000 and terms ranging from 6 months to 5 years.

 Whatever financing need you have, we want to help fill it.
 Apply today to get your personalized quote!